-Instead of using the most popular Instagram hashtags, it’s better to find and use hashtags that are smaller, more niche, and have a truly engaged audience that’s relevant to your industry.
+Instead of using the most popular Instagram hashtags, it’s better to find and use hashtags that are smaller, more niche, and have an engaged audience that’s relevant to your industry.

 The best way is to look and see what Instagram hashtags your audience, competitors, and industry leaders are already using.

 For example, let’s say you’re posting a photo of a French Bulldog.
 Instead of just tagging #dogstagram (over 15 million posts), you could also tag #frenchie (over 5 million posts) and #squishyfacecrew (over 1.3 million posts) to reach a more targeted audience of people who really love French Bulldogs.
 This is the best way to get a lot of targeted engagement on your posts!

-Here are 5 ways to find the best hashtags for your account:
+Here are 5 ways to find the best Instagram hashtags for your account: